omegazero-org/omz-proxy3-plugins/custom-headers/README.md

 This plugin provides an integration with the *VirtualHost* plugin.
 Each virtual host object may contain an array named `customheaders` which contains objects of the same format as defined above.

+Note that the headers configured here are added before headers configured in the plugin configuration object.